The sky is no longer the limit.

-If you have a favorite carrier check their site frequently for seat sales and start as early as 6 months before you want to leave (a year is not too early).
+If you have a favorite carrier check their site frequently for seat sales and start as early as 6 months before you want to leave.

 Although traditionally flights have dropped in price if you wait until just prior to leaving, that is no longer the case and the best way to find the bargains is to be diligent and sign up at a site like Airfare Watchdog for alerts when rates to your destination change.